finos/FDC3/docs/api/spec.md

 When an app joins a User channel, or adds a context listener when already joined to a channel, it will automatically receive the current context for that channel.

 It is possible that a call to join a User channel could be rejected.
-If for example, the Desktop Agent wanted to implement controls around what data apps can access.
+If for example, the desktop agent wanted to implement controls around what data apps can access.

 Joining channels in FDC3 is intended to be a behavior initiated by the end user.
 For example: by color linking or apps being grouped in the same workspace.
 Most of the time, it is expected that apps will be joined to a channel by mechanisms outside of the app.
 To support programmatic management of joined channels and the implementation of channel selector UIs other than those provided outside of the app, Desktop Agent implementations MAY provide [`fdc3.joinChannel()`](ref/DesktopAgent#joinchannel), [`fdc3.getCurrentChannel()](ref/DesktopAgent#getcurrentchannel) and [`fdc3.leaveCurrentChannel()`](ref/DesktopAgent#leavecurrentchannel) functions and if they do, MUST do so as defined in the [Desktop Agent API reference](ref/DesktopAgent).